 I do not even understand quite the much ballyhooed agreement that was reached by the IAEA.
-All they did is they took out the components that were previously being used for monitoring but which they cannot see and put in the new chips to continue to monitoring but the property of the second transfer of the second transfe itoring but which they cannot see.
+All they did is they took out the components that were previously being used for monitoring but which they cannot see and put in the new chips to continue to monitoring but which they cannot see.